 Other basics include checking mobile phone coverage and finding out about local tariffs in advance of your trip and working out the best way to carry cash.
 Check that ATMs are available at your destination (and the charge for using them) and if not, a mix of local currency, traveller’s cheques (get bank hours for cashing them) and credit cards (check they will be accepted) is a good idea.

-Familiarise yourself with the exchange rate, too, so that you are ready to spot high prices or bad rates as soon as you arrive.
+Familiarise yourself with the exchange rate, too, so that you’re ready to spot high prices or bad rates as soon as you arrive.
 Make sure you check out local money specifics.
-For example, in Cuba you’ll need to hold on to pesos to pay a departure tax at the applicable rate, and credit cards are not accepted!

 Research local customs